wyszo/Dynamic-Properties/Readme.md

 - (NSArray *)allNonemptyPropertiesOfClass:(Class)aClass;
 on any object to get a list of properties that are not nil.

-See AppDelegate.m and SampleClass.m implementation for usage examples.
+See main.m and SampleClass.m implementation for usage examples.
 Also check DynamicPropertiesTestsSpec.m file for kiwi unit tests.